 “Maybe Christmas doesn’t come from a store, maybe, Christmas, perhaps, means a little bit more!”, Maybe my 10-month old doesn’t need the hottest Fischer price doo dads.
 What he needed was …. wait for it….
 Me.

 Since that first year my husband and I have adopted a seriously minimalist attitude towards Christmas.
 And I want both my children to share in this.
 Christmas is about giving to others, especially those in need.
 Not about spending hoards of money on Amazon.

 So in that spirit.
 Here are my top 5 Gift idea’s for your baby or child

 - Give your baby hugs, and plenty of them.
 Human’s need physical contact to survive.
 Children even more so need to know and feel that they are loved and cherished.

 - Read to them often and with gusto!
 Make all the silly voices, do all the ridiculous actions.
 You baby will eat it up!
-It’s never too early to start reading to your baby!
-They learn how speech works from the sound you make, they learn how to express themselves from the tone changes in your voice and they get a giggle out of the over-exaggerated gestures.
+It’s never to early to start reading to your baby!
+They learn how speech works from the sound you make, they learn how to express them selves from the tone changes in your voice and they get a giggle out of the over exaggerated gestures.
 And who doesn’t love a good baby giggle?

 - Give them the gift of charity.
 Teach them early that not everyone is as fortunate as others.
 Donate a gift or money to a local charity in need.
 I suggest the Food Bank of Waterloo Region or the Women’s Crisis Services of Waterloo Region.
 Find an organization that speaks to you and your family.
 Teach your children early the true meaning of Christmas.

-Hopefully, this list helps you to make your family’s celebrations a little merrier and a lot more fun.
+Hopefully this list helps you to make your families Celebrations a little merrier and a lot more fun.